Java-Workshops/JFrog-FreeTier-JVM/README.md

 the both created Docker repos into it.
 Define as default **Deployment Repository** the local one.

+## Create and Push Docker Images
+After we created the Docker repositories it is time to create and push a Docker Image created by ourself.

+### Pull an Image
+Pull the HelloWorld Image over your created virtual Docker Repository.
+After this is done, go to the folder **_data/adopt@1.8.0-172** Edit the Dockerfile in a way that you are using your generic repo with the Jabba Tool.
+Edit the file **build.sh** to use your Docker Repository as well.
+Try to build and push the Docker Images.

 ## create a local maven repo
 Create a local Maven Repos called **maven-local-release** and **maven-local-snapshot**